patrickbwarren/qgis3-survex-import/README.md

 CYLPOLAR, or NOSURVEY.

-The DATE fields are either the same, or represent a date range, in the standard QGIS format YYYY-MM-DD.
+The DATE fields are either the same, or represent a date range, in the standard QGIS3 format YYYY-MM-DD.

 If up / down data for passage polygons is requested, then the polygons have MEAN_UP and MEAN_DOWN attributes in addition to ELEVATION.
 These are